Simple-ML/Simple-ML/Data-API.md

 # Description

 The data API enables access to and pre-processing of all data sets that are contained in the Simple-ML data catalog.
-There are two parts of it, the data catalog API that accesses meta data only, and the data API that proceeds the files themselves.
+There are two parts of it, the [data catalog API](https://github.com/Anzumana/Simple-ML/wiki/Data-Catalog-API) that accesses meta data only, and the [data set API](https://github.com/Anzumana/Simple-ML/wiki/Dataset-API) that proceeds the files themselves.
-In addition, the data API provides access to the Simple-ML machine learning (ML) catalog via its ML catalog API:
+In addition, the data API provides access to the Simple-ML machine learning (ML) catalog via its [ML catalog API](https://github.com/Anzumana/Simple-ML/wiki/Machine-Learning-Catalog-API):

 # Installation